digiblurDIY/Website/docs/devices/other/treatlife_esmlfe_fan_ds03_beken.md

 logger:
   baud_rate: 0

-## Uncomment below to add local time and avoid the "LOCAL_TIME_QUERY is not handled because time is not configured" log error
+## Uncomment to add local time and avoid the "LOCAL_TIME_QUERY is not handled because time is not configured" log error
 #time:
 #  - platform: homeassistant
 #    id: homeassistant_time